radareorg/radare.org/gsoc/2016/ideas.md

 ```

 ### Skills
 The student should be comfortable with the C language, know some assembly and a high-level language.
-Also, knowing a little bit of automatic binary analysis wouldnâ€™t hurt.
+Also, knowing a little bit of automatic binary analysis wouldn’t hurt.

 ### Difficulty
 Medium